EarthByte/PlateTectonicTools/README.md

 *	In some cases (particularly for 0-130Ma) the polygons are so large that the inside/outside region of each contour polygon becomes swapped.
 *	Clipping at the dateline (with a 2D approach) causes perimeters to be larger than they should be.

-Essentially you can create a `ContinentContouring` object using rotation files, the continent features (polygons), a contour resolution, a gap threshold, an area threshold and an age range.
-And then ask it to reconstruct the polygons to an `age` and contour them into continents:
+Essentially you can create a `ContinentContouring` object using rotation files, some continent/craton features (polygons), a contour resolution to determine how finely tessellated the contour outlines should be, a buffer/gap threshold to expand continents outward, and two area thresholds to separately exclude small continental islands and small oceanic islands.
+It will then reconstruct the polygons to an `age` and contour them into continents.
+This will output the continent contours (as *polyline* continental-oceanic boundaries) and/or continent masks (a 2D NumPy boolean array of continental crust at each age):

 ```
 from ptt.continent_contours import ContinentContouring